Creative writing is one of those skills you can eternally get better at, but often suck at when you start…

-And one of the best ways to get better at creative writing is to challenge yourself by completing writing exercises.
+And one of the best ways to get better at creative writing is to first learn and understand the craft of it, and then challenge yourself by completing writing exercises.

 What is Creative Writing?